 The majority of migrants came from the UK (5,900 for the period Jan – Nov 2013).

-China are the second biggest group of migrants to NZ followed by India, The Philippines and Germany.
+China is the second biggest group of migrants to NZ followed by India, The Philippines and Germany.
 The regions of Auckland and Canterbury received the most migrants.

 The Southland region receives migrants mainly from Asia.
 Framing is the main occupation here as agriculture is the dominant regional industry.